jz393/jz393.github.io/writing/5-wellness-in-modernity.md

 Three months later, my ring has become a core part of my everyday routine.
 To my surprise, it isn’t invasive at all.
 I was between sizes and settled on the larger size.
 I now alternate between my left index finger and thumb, depending on how loose I want it.
 The health metrics are diverse and reasonably accurate.
 The app is sleek and efficient.
 I eagerly check it each morning and before bed.

 Unlike the Apple Watch, OURA’s three metrics feel more balanced: readiness, sleep, and activity.
-The watch’s main metrics, on the other hand, are all about activity—stand hours, calories burned, and exercise minutes.
+The watch’s main metrics, on the other hand, are all about activity: stand hours, calories burned, and exercise minutes.
 I like how the ring especially prioritizes rest and recovery, providing a detailed interface for HRV/stress tracking and sleep scores over time.
 Furthermore, each activity goal is customizable to that specific day’s readiness.
 Lastly, the sleep tracking (my primary motivator) is indeed more accurate.

 However, I still wear my Apple Watch during the daytime.
 The ring lacks an interface for on-the-go workout tracking, and it doesn’t integrate well with the Apple ecosystem.
 I need my watch to deliver notifications and keep track of my phone.
-It’s nice that I can leave it off when I go to sleep, and maybe for fancy events—if I can find some way to cover the unsightly tan.
+It’s nice that I can leave it off when I go to sleep, and maybe for fancy events (if I can find some way to cover the unsightly tan).

 ### Freestyle Libre 3
 When my A1C reached 6, my doctor prescribed me the Freestyle Libre for continuous glucose monitoring.
 I initially refused to wear it.
 I was scared of the needle, and having something inserted in my skin at all times seemed quite unpleasant.